Qifei-C/qifei-c.github.io/_pages/about.md

 ## Background & Vision

-I hold dual B.S. degrees in Applied Mathematics and Statistics & Data Science from UC Santa Barbara.
+I hold B.S. degrees in Applied Mathematics and in Statistics and Data Science from UC Santa Barbara.
 This mathematical grounding supports my long‑term goal: robots and decision systems that naturally understand, safely reason, and seamlessly collaborate with humans in messy, dynamic environments.

 ## Quick Facts